 Leading with Integrity: 4 Defining Questions

 Integrity is a foreign word to many leaders.
 Be ethical, tell the truth, and do what you say you will do.
 This the essence of integrity.
-Yet, only 37% of employees view Ceo’s as credible.
-Considering all of the celebrity type leaders across industries and vocations that have bit the dust, this is not surprising but it is also a sad fact.
+Yet, only 37% of employees view CEOs as credible.
+Considering all the celebrity type leaders across industries and vocations that have bit the dust, this is not surprising, but it is also a sad fact.

 Extra Extra Read All About It!

 Honesty, integrity, and ethics are in great demand!
 More and more companies have created ethical statements as guidelines for behavior in the business.
 Doing business the right way is becoming more crucial than being the best.
 After all, if you are dishonest, it affects the trust you have in your relationships with employees and customers alike.
 It also erodes the foundation of your inner conscience.
-It’s been stated, “To thine own self be true.”
-If you aren’t, how can you be with others or really achieve success as a leader?
+It has been stated, “To thine own self be true.”
+If you are not, how can you be with others or really achieve success as a leader?

 The 4 Integrity Questions